 Getting to and from Ybor City

 While the streetcar doesn’t run around the clock, the TECO Line Streetcar System offers easy transportation to Ybor City from downtown Tampa.
-The Streetcar system was essential to Tampa business from the late 1800’s through the 1920’s, but was eliminated after WWII.
-The streetcar’s return to Tampa provides easy, inexpensive transportation throughout the city.
-Not only that, but it’s fun too!
+And, it’s free!

 The end of the line in downtown Tampa.
-History meets the 21st century.
+History meets the 21st century!